Scalable Planning with Deep Neural Network Learned Transition Models: Neural Network Transition Learning

 \subsection{Network Structure}

-In this article, we model the transition function as a modified \emph{densely-connected} deep network~\cite{huang2017densely}~\footnote{The densely connected network~\cite{huang2017densely} was first proposed for Convolutional Neural Networks but has clear analogues with the fully connected networks we use in this article.} as shown in Figure~\ref{fig:depth}, which in comparison to a standard fully connected network, allows direct connections of each layer to the output via the skip connections.
-This can be advantageous when a transition function has differing levels of nonlinearity, allowing linear transitions to pass directly from the input to the output layer, while nonlinear transitions may pass through one or more of the hidden layers.
+In this article, we model the transition function through a deep neural network, where the network takes the current state and current action as input and produces the prediction of the next state as output.
+In particular, we use the modified \emph{densely-connected} deep network~\shortcite{huang2017densely}~\footnote{The densely connected network~\cite{huang2017densely} was first proposed for Convolutional Neural Networks but has clear analogues with the fully connected networks we use in this article.} as shown in Figure~\ref{fig:depth}, which in comparison to a standard fully connected network, allows direct connections of each layer to the output via skip connections.
+This can be advantageous when a transition function has differing levels of nonlinearity (i.e., requiring differing network depths to model), allowing linear components of transitions to pass directly from the input to the output layer, while nonlinear components of transitions may pass through one or more of the hidden layers.
+We found that it is critical to allow transition function learning to bypass hidden layers when appropriate since, as we will show in Section~\ref{sec:planning_performance}, (a) deeper networks do not necessarily reduce error in transition learning and (b) deeper networks are significantly more time-consuming to optimize with MILP-based solvers.
+Thus, having shorter paths enabled by skip connections in dense deep networks can facilitate better learning and faster optimization.

 Given a deep neural network configuration with $K$ hidden layers, a hyperparameter $\lambda$, and a dataset $D$ consisting of vectors of current state $\bar{\myvec{S}}_n = (\bar{s}^{1}_{n}, \dots, \bar{s}^{|S|}_{n})$, next state $\bar{\myvec{S}}'_n = (\bar{s'}^{1}_{n}, \dots, \bar{s'}^{|S|}_{n})$ and action $\bar{\myvec{A}}_n = (\bar{a}^{1}_{n}, \dots, \bar{a}^{|A|}_{n})$ variable values denoted as $D$=$\{ \bar{\myvec{S}}_1{}^\frown \bar{\myvec{A}}_1{}^\frown \bar{\myvec{S}}'_1 , \dots , \bar{\myvec{S}}_N{}^\frown \bar{\myvec{A}}_N{}^\frown \bar{\myvec{S}}'_N \}$ where ${}^\frown$ denotes the concatenation operation between two vectors, the optimal weights $\boldsymbol{W}_k$ for all layers $k\in \{1,\dots,K\}$ can be found by minimizing the following prediction error objective: